thinktomorrow/spirit/readme.md

 ```

 ## Customize
-You can customize Warpaint by editing the `src/sass/settings.scss` file.
+You can customize Spirit by editing the `src/sass/settings.scss` file.

 ## Contribute